apanin/CART_461_Workshop/README.md

 ## workshop 1 :: particle setup

+The first workshop was in regards to setting up the particle workbench as well as connecting the particle argon to the cloud.
+I initially had issues connecting the argon to my wifi network.
+Due to signal interference, I could only connect to the cloud through my phones hotspot if my router was turned off (I am assuming that the routers signal was causing interference, which was not in regards to the networks frequency, because it was a 2.4ghz).
+This issue was resolved a few weeks later when I changed my router for other reasons.

+Once I could follow the workshop, everything ran as it was during the workshop.

 ## workshop 2 :: publish and subscribe

 This workshop was dedicated to posting and receiving data taken in by sensors.
 This was done in a manner that can read more easily.
+Afterwards, we had a look on webhook response and value extraction.

+### first try
-My initial test was simply using the google maps api for the device locatar
+My initial test was simply using the google maps api for the device locator.

 ```c
 #include <google-maps-device-locator.h>